pauldlynch/eqguide/guides/crescent-reach/index.md

 **Sidetrack: Trade Skills**

 If at any point you get bored while in or near Crescent Reach, and aren't convinced that you want to avoid all trade skills with a passions (and maybe even then), Crescent Reach offers some very simple quests that can take any trade skill to 54 for no cost.
-So go talk to the tradeskill quest NPCs around the upper floor banker.
-Remember that some of the epic quests (all of the epic 1.5s, I believe) requires over 100 in more than one trade skill, so go do it.
+So go talk to the trade skill quest NPCs around the upper floor banker.
+Remember that some of the epic quests (all of the 1.5 epics, I believe) require over 100 in more than one trade skill, so go do it.

 **Important Errands (6-10)**